Table of Contents

 Skeletal System of Fish

-A skeleton of fish consists of the vertebral column, jaw, ribs, cranium and intramuscular bones.
-It provides protection and control and also they produce red blood cells in addition to kidneys and spleen.
+The main features of the fish skeletal system are it consists of the vertebral column, jaw, ribs, cranium and intramuscular bones.
+It provides protection and control and also produces red blood cells along with the kidneys and spleen.
 Starting from the head, bony fish consist of solid hard bones called cranium.
-Cranium protects the brain from mechanical stresses.
+The cranium protects the brain from mechanical stresses.
 Osteichthyes have hinged jaws which aid them in feeding.
-But fishes like hagfish, lampreys are jawless fishes.
-Swim bladders help them to take up the dissolved oxygen from water and provides buoyancy.
+But fishes like hagfish and lampreys are jawless fishes.
+Swim bladders help them in maintaining depth in water.
 Otoliths are unique characteristics of ear plates of bony fish which helps in steadiness.